 Catch Phrase: Drossy closes every episode preview with "All children that love stories come, gather 'round..."

-Creator Breakdown: Part of his Back Story.
+Creator Breakdown: In-universe as part of his backstory.
 Drosselmeyer was a profitable writer until the townspeople began to fear his ability to warp reality with his writing.
 They chopped off his hands to prevent him from writing anymore, but with his dying breath and blood from the stumps on his arms he wrote the last bit of the story that allowed him to continue writing it even after his death.
 It goes a long way to explain Drosselmeyer's insanity and taste in plotlines.

 Determinator: He kept writing after his hands were chopped off, just to keep fooling around with his stories even after death.